zwbetz-gh/papercss-hugo-theme/README.md

 ## Disable summary for a blog post

 The homepage blog post listing shows a summary for each post.
-To disable this for an individual post set `summary` to `false`.
+To disable this for an individual post set `show_summary` to `false`.
 For example:

 ```
 ---
 title: "My page with some stellar content"
-summary: false
+show_summary: false
 ---
 ```